 Naples Womens Sandal (Orthofeet)

 These orthotic style sandals are designed for maximum walking comfort.
-They feature a quality cushioned insole made from material that actually conforms to your feet as you walk, reducing unnecessary friction and pressure over time.
+They feature a quality cushioned insole made from material that conforms to your feet as you walk, reducing unnecessary friction and pressure over time.

 Breeze Walker Sandal (Propet)

 Perhaps the most notable feature of this Propet orthotic-friendly design is the sheer number of color options available to consumers.
 The color options that are available for this sandal are: blue, dusty taupe, black grain, white grain, teak brown, black, white, denim, pearl pewter, coral, blue smooth, bone, taupe-nubuck, brown, pewter, and teak.
-If you are looking for a foot-friendly sandal that is available in many colors, then this is definitely a great option for you.
+If you are looking for a foot-friendly sandal that is available in many colors, then this could definitely a great option for you.

 The Napali Sandal (Viakix)

 The Napali hiking sandal is designed to help women looking for more arch support stay active.
-Crafted with the Viakix stabilizer technology, it allows those who need more support to enjoy normal, outdoor activities.
+Crafted with the Viakix stabilizer technology, it allows those who need more support to enjoy normal outdoor activities.
 For women who need the support, the Napali outdoor sandal provides an effective way to participate in sports.